Abe-54/Gem-Hunter/README.md

-This is a short platformer about an explorer collecting gems in a cave prototype side project

-The game can be played here: https://abe-54.itch.io/gem-hunter

 ## Gem Hunter
 This is a short platformer, where the player is an adventurer, exploring a cave to find gems.
 The game was built within the [Unity](https://unity.com/) over the course of a month.